Why Iron Pills Make You Sick & what you Can Do About it

 Is It Normal to Feel Nauseous After Taking Iron Pills?

-Feeling a bit sick after starting iron pills is pretty common.
-This usually happens because the iron interacts with the lining of your stomach and can affect the good bacteria in your gut.
+Feeling a bit sick after starting iron pills is unfortunately pretty common.
 While it's normal for these symptoms to happen at first, if they keep going, it's a sign you should check in with a healthcare provider.
-They can help you decide if you should change the amount of iron you're taking, the time you take it, or even switch to a different kind of iron pill.
+They can help you decide if you should change the amount of iron you're taking, the time you take it, or even switch to a different kind of iron pill, such as Nano Iron.

 How Do I Stop Feeling Sick After Taking Iron?